 Water plants AIDGAP

-FSC Water plants AIDGAP is an identification guide to all the larger plants found in still and flowing fresh water.
+FSC Water plants AIDGAP is an identification guide to all the larger native and naturalised plants found in still and flowing fresh water.
 Coverage includes true aquatics, emergents, and the aquatic forms of species normally found out of water

 This water plants guide is part of the FSC’s AIDGAP series (Aids to Identification in Difficult Groups of Animals and Plants).
 The aim of AIDGAP series is to produce accessible keys suitable for non-specialists from sixth-form age upwards.
 Although written and edited by specialists, all AIDGAP guides undergo extensive field tests in draft form before final publication.

 Accurate identification of specimens is an important part of biological fieldwork.
-Since 1976, the AIDGAP project has published over 40 straightforward and clearly written identification keys to many different groups of plants, animals and other taxa.
-In many cases the AIDGAP volume is the only non-technical work covering the taxa in question.
+Since 1976, the AIDGAP project has published over 40 straightforward and clearly written identification keys to different groups.
+In many cases the AIDGAP volume is still the only non-technical work covering the taxa in question.